Higher School Certificate illness/misadventure applications – procedures for lodging an application

 Application forms are available on Schools Online before examinations commence.
 An Information Guide for Students and full details of submission procedures are given on the form.

 Principals should provide the application forms to students on request and should make every attempt to explain the procedures.
 Principals should not dissuade students from lodging applications.

-All HSC illness/misadventure applications must be submitted to the NSW Education Standards Authority (NESA).
+All HSC illness/misadventure applications must be submitted to NESA.